Upgrade-Near-Me/Apolo-Dota2-Disc-Bot/QUICKSTART.md

-# ⚡ Quick Start - Apolo Dota 2 Bot
+# ⚡ Quick Start - Apolo Dota 2 Bot (v2.2)

 Get the bot running in 5 minutes with this streamlined guide.
+Now with **Tier 1 Gamification** features!

+**New in v2.2:**

+- 📊 IMP Score System (-100 to +100)
+- 🏆 Match Awards (10 achievements)
+- ⭐ XP & Leveling system
+- 📈 Hero Benchmarks with Redis cache

 ## Prerequisites